Visa Interview

 Preparation Tips

-• Understand Your Program: Be clear about your chosen course of study and why you selected it.
+• Understand Your Program: Be clear about why you have chosen this specific course and institution.

-• Practice Common Questions: Prepare answers for typical questions about your background, study plans, and future goals.
+• Practice Common Questions: Prepare answers to typical visa interview questions regarding your study plans, background, and financial resources.

-• Organize Documents: Ensure all required documents are organized and readily accessible.
+• Organize Documents: Ensure all your documents are organized, complete, and easy to present.

 Common Questions